Ben Roethlisberger Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- Roethlisberger averages 216.8 passing yards per game in nine matchups against the Browns, 27.7 fewer yards his over/under in Monday's game.
+- In nine matchups against the Browns, Roethlisberger averaged 216.8 passing yards per game, 27.7 yards below his over/under for Monday.

-- Roethlisberger threw a touchdown pass six times and multiple TDs in three of those games against the Browns.

 - Note: Roethlisberger's stats vs. Browns date back to 2016.

-- The Browns have the NFL's eighth-ranked pass defense this season, allowing 230.2 yards per game through the air.
+- The Browns have the NFL's eighth-ranked pass defense this season, yielding 230.2 yards per game through the air.

-- With 27 passing TDs allowed this season, the Browns defense is ranked 26th in the league.
+- With 27 passing TDs conceded this year, the Browns defense is ranked 26th in the NFL.

 Recent Performances

-- Last week against the Chiefs, Roethlisberger went 23-for-35 (65.7 percent) for 159 yards, while tossing one touchdown and one interception.

-- Roethlisberger has racked up 615 passing yards (205.0 per game) and has a 67% completion percentage this year (67-of-100) while throwing four touchdowns and two interceptions over his last three games.
+- In his last three outings, Roethlisberger has thrown for 615 yards (205.0 per game) while completing 67 of 100 passes (67%), with four touchdowns and two interceptions.

-- He's also contributed in the ground game, with five rushing yards (1.7 ypg) on four carries with one rushing touchdown.
+- He also has five rushing yards on four carries (plus one rushing touchdown), averaging 1.7 yards per game on the ground.

 Roethlisberger's Pittsburgh Teammates